fluxsce/gateway/README_EN.md

 </p>

 <p align="center">
-  FLUX Gateway is a modern API gateway developed in Go, integrating essential features such as routing, load balancing, rate limiting, circuit breaking, and authentication/authorization.
-It provides full-link API management visualization to help users efficiently manage the API lifecycle, building a stable, secure, and observable API access layer for distributed systems.
+  FLUX Gateway is a modern API gateway developed in Go.
+Leveraging Go&#39;s high performance and simplicity, it integrates core capabilities such as routing, load balancing, rate limiting, circuit breaking, and authentication/authorization.
+It provides end-to-end API management visualization to help users efficiently manage the API lifecycle, building a stable, secure, and observable API access layer for distributed systems.
 </p>

 <p align="center">
-  <strong>English</strong> | <a href="#zh">简体中文</a>
+  <strong>English</strong> | <a href="README.md">简体中文</a>
 </p>

 ---